info@capitalbbw.com (954) 596-8060

 The following is a short list of highly abbreviated differences between a broker and an M&A intermediary.

-Characteristics Broker Intermediary
+Characteristics Business Broker M&A Intermediary

 Size of Business Sales $100k – 3M $3M-100M